oliverdutton/tallax/README.md

 ## Early Stopping

 The algorithm exploits probabilistic convergence for significant speedups.
-For randomly partitioned inputs with 256 bins, collectively bins-top-4 has a >95% probability of containing the entire top-128, rising to >99.9999% by bins-top-8.[^1][^2]
+For randomly partitioned inputs with 256 bins, collectively bins-top-4 has a >95% probability of containing the entire top-128, rising to >99.9999% by bins-top-8.[^1],[^2]

 [^1]: The convergence theory is a classic "Balls into Bins" combinatorics problem — probability calculation code is included in tallax.

-[^2]: TPU hardware utilization is often optimal with batch size of 8 as a minimal unit, so probabilities**batch_dim is the more practical value,reducing probabilities to 70 and 99.9995% respectively
+[^2]: TPU hardware utilization is often optimal with batch size of 8 as a minimal unit, so `probability^batch_dim` is the more practical value, reducing probabilities to 70% and 99.9995% respectively

 ### Convergence Check